Annually in August.

 Sample Itinerary (Shorter duration with less visits is also possible)

-Day 1 - Departing your pick up points this morning our journey takes us firstly to the Old Prison at Northleach which is home to the ‘Escape to the Cotswolds’ Visitor Centre, the Rural Life Collection and the Cotswold Lion Café (refreshments payable locally).
-Departing here, we continue on to our lunch stop and official visit to Hampton Court Castle & Gardens.
-Here we include a tour of the 15th Century medieval castle and entrance into the award winning gardens and parkland which has 1,000 acres of imagination.
-You will have time to purchase lunch here before we make our way on to the Telford area.
+Day 1 - Old Prison at Northleach is home to the ‘Escape to the Cotswolds’ Visitor Centre, the Rural Life Collection and the Cotswold Lion Café (refreshments payable locally).
+Hampton Court Castle & Gardens.
+Tour the 15th Century medieval castle and visit the award winning gardens and parkland which has 1,000 acres of imagination.

-Day 2 - Within Shrewsbury we begin with an included guided walking tour of the town.
-This will be followed by a relaxing and included 40 minute River Severn cruise on the ‘Sabrina’ including tea & coffee and live commentary.
+Day 2 - Shrewsbury guided walking tour of the town, followed by a relaxing 40 minute River Severn cruise on the ‘Sabrina’ including tea & coffee and live commentary.
 This cruise travels from Victoria Quay near the Welsh Bridge and gently sails to the English Bridge and back.
-The remainder of the day will be at your leisure to explore this medieval county town packed with timber-framed black & white buildings, steep narrow streets and alleyways.
+The remainder of the day will be at leisure to explore this medieval county town packed with timber-framed black & white buildings, steep narrow streets and alleyways.
 In fact it boasts over 600 listed buildings including the Castle, now a regimental museum and the world-famous Shrewsbury Abbey, home of the fictional Brother Cadfael.
 Charles Darwin was born and educated in Shrewsbury and all around you will find reminders of his association with the town.

-Day 3 - Free time at Ironbridge where you can walk across the world famous Iron Bridge of 1779 and also visit the Museum of the Gorge, located a short walk along the riverside.
+Day 3 - Ironbridge walk across the world famous Iron Bridge of 1779 and also visit the Museum of the Gorge, located a short walk along the riverside.
 The Gorge was like in 1796 with the help of a giant 12m long model.
 Understand more about the area's history and discover why the Gorge was made a World Heritage Site during a short film.
-From here, we continue on to Blists Hill where you will meet the Victorians in this recreated Victorian town.
+Blists Hill where you will meet the Victorians in this recreated Victorian town.
 Costumed staff will welcome you warmly and you will be given a fascinating insight into how life was lived in Victorian times.
 Exchange your money in the Bank; admire the goods in the Grocers, Bakery and Sweet shop.
 Find out about curious remedies in the Chemist and see the printer and candle-maker in action.
-Check out the season’s latest fashions in the General Draper and Outfitters, have a portrait taken in the Photographers, mail your letters and post-cards in the Post Office, select from a massive range of ‘Victorian’ treats in the Sweet Shop and enjoy a delicious portion of traditionally made fish and chips in the Fried Fish Dealers (extra cost for purchases & lunch).
+Check out the season’s latest fashions in the General Draper and Outfitters, have a portrait taken in the Photographers, mail your letters and post-cards in the Post Office, select from a massive range of ‘Victorian’ treats in the Sweet Shop and enjoy a delicious portion of traditionally made fish and chips in the Fried Fish Dealers.
 Visitors can ride the short distance through the woods on the narrow gauge railway in to the Clay Mine where they will learn more about the vital importance of the mining industries in the Ironbridge Gorge.
 A fun AV show in the mine features a father and son team telling their experiences as clay miners.
-The Mine Experience last about 20 minutes and has an additional fee payable locally.
-We will also visit the Jackfield Tile Museum during the day where you will wander through the original gas-lit trade show room, galleries and period room setting, where you will see, touch and even walk on magnificent British tiles.
+The Mine Experience last about 20 minutes and has an additional.
+Jackfield Tile Museum.
+Wander through the original gas-lit trade show room, galleries and period room setting, where you will see, touch and even walk on magnificent British tiles.
 Galleries show exquisite examples of individual tiles and period room settings depict various locations that would have been decorated with tiles.
-You can walk through an Edwardian Tube Station, a hotel bar, a children's hospital ward and a 1930’s 'front room'.
+Walk through an Edwardian Tube Station, a hotel bar, a children's hospital ward and a 1930’s 'front room'.
 Huge panels depicting medieval stories and nursery rhyme scenes have been rescued from buildings and now grace the walls of the galleries.

-Day 4 - Historic City of Chester which was founded by the Romans in AD79, and still shows many signs of its long and fascinating history.
+Day 4 - Historic City of Chester was founded by the Romans in AD79, and still shows many signs of its long and fascinating history.
 Built on the banks of the River Dee, the city attracts visitors from around the globe.
-We begin with an included walking tour accompanied by your Roman Centurian Guide who will take you on a light-hearted journey through the Roman heritage of Chester.
-Following your walking tour you will board the L’eau-t Cuisine Broad-beam Restaurant Cruiser which is moored alongside the Mill Hotel for your included lunch.
+We begin with walking tour accompanied by your Roman Centurian Guide who will take you on a light-hearted journey through the Roman heritage of Chester.
+Board the L’eau-t Cuisine Broad-beam Restaurant Cruiser which is moored alongside the Mill Hotel for your included lunch.
 The starter course is served, and you sail away along the Shropshire Union Canal towards the Northgate Lock returning to collect the main course and continuing your journey towards Hoole Lane Lock and beyond, before returning to the mooring point where your voyage ends.
-This afternoon you will have free time to explore the city further at leisure.
+This afternoon you will have free time to explore further.
 Completely unique to Chester are ‘The Rows’ which date to medieval times when they were built on top of Roman ruins.
 Retaining much of their original character, these half-timbered buildings with under crofts house unusual boutique and individual stores.

-Day 6 - Checking out of the hotel this morning, we retrace our steps homeward stopping en route in Bewdley which is described as the most perfect small Georgian town in Worcestershire.
+Day 6 - Bewdley is described as the most perfect small Georgian town in Worcestershire.
 Its strongly defined character is based upon a collection of fine historic buildings and a series of landmark set pieces which include, Thomas Telford’s Bridge (1798), the imposing St. Anne’s Church and the river frontage and former quayside.
-You will have free time here this morning before we continue our journey homeward returning you to your original departure point(s) later today.

 Please note that all quotes are subject to availability at the time of booking.